24/7 Medication Assisted Treatment for Heroin & Other Opioid Use

 CODAC offers specialized treatment for people in recovery from opioids (heroin, morphine, Oxycontin, fentanyl, etc.) with the help of FDA-approved medications.
 Prescribed medications often include Methadone, Buprenorphine (Subutex), Suboxone and Naltrexone (Vivitrol) with consistent therapy and peer support.

-When you decide you are ready to stop using drugs and comes to CODAC, we will conduct an assessment and determine if medication will help in their recovery.
-In CODAC's Medication Assisted Treatment (MAT) program, clients will be helped through withdrawal and then are prescribed medication by a Behavioral Health Medical Professional.
-How the medication is working will be closely monitored by their treatment team and adjusted as needed.
+When you decide you are ready to stop using drugs and come to CODAC, we will conduct an assessment and determine if medication will help in your recovery.
+In CODAC's Medication Assisted Treatment (MAT) program, clients are helped through withdrawal and then are prescribed medication by a Behavioral Health Medical Professional.
+How the medication is working will be closely monitored by your treatment team and adjusted as needed.

 Taking care of the whole you -- your physical, mental and emotional health -- is very important in your recovery from drug use.
 You will work with the treatment team to create an individualized recovery plan that may include:

 - psychiatric care (for depression, anxiety, and more serious mental illnesses)